“Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.” (Matthew 5:17)

 The traditions that developed regarding these ablutions became so embedded in Jewish thought that, for example, the Talmud says Rabbi Akhibha would have proudly died of thirst rather than omit the preliminary washing of hands.
 His adamant view about this ritual could be because the Talmud also explains that a demon sits on unwashed hands.

-Today, for instance, in public bathrooms in Israel a plastic bucket is tied to the bathroom faucets for Orthodox Jews to use.
+Today, for instance, in public bathrooms in Israel a plastic bucket is tied to the bathroom faucets for the Orthodox Jews to use.
 To complete the washing properly, the water is poured three times, intermittently, over each hand.
-This is said to remove an evil spirit from one’s fingers.

 By contrast, when a Pharisee asked Yeshua to eat with him, Yeshua “went in, and reclined at the table.
 When the Pharisee saw it, he was surprised that He had not first ceremonially washed before the meal.”